sawyerh/highlights/aws/email-importer/README.md

 ## 🧰 Local development

-The easiest way to run the Lambda function locally is likely through the test suite.
-The Serverless CLI can also be used to [invoke the function directly](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local).
+There's a few ways to test this locally:

+1. Through the test suite.
+See below.
+This runs against a local Firebase emulator.
+2. Run `make invoke-local` to use the Serverless CLI to [invoke the function directly](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local).
+By default, this uses a test event with a `test: true` property, in order to not make requests to the database.

 ## 🧪 Testing